 Back when I was a youngster, say my late teens to early 20’s, my friends and I only knew of a few standard units of measurement when it came to pot.
-When shit was really hard, we would scrounge up enough couch change or sell our copies of NBA Jam to throw down on a nickle bag, or “nick” as we called them.
-This was when tolerances (and expectations) were low, and thereby 5 dollars could get you a blunts worth of weed for a nice evening session.
+When things were really hard, we would scrounge up enough couch change or sell our copies of NBA Jam to throw down on a nickle bag, or “nick” as we called them.
+This was when tolerances (and expectations) were low, and thereby 5 dollars could get you a blunts worth of weed for a nice evening session or two.

 When our funds were a little less vagrant, we might get lucky and cop a nice fat “dimebag”, which is ten dollars worth; or a “dubsack” (twenty dollars worth) of some Mexi-Cali brick weed, meaning we would get stupid high for the night.
 I wish I could tell you those were the days, but they weren’t.

-If you had asked anyone of us back then how much an eight was, a quarter, or gasp, a fucking ounce, we would have looked at you like you were a live-action cartoon.
+If you had asked anyone of us back then how much an eight was, a quarter, or gasp, an ounce, we would have looked at you like you were a live-action cartoon.
 We simply had no concept of such sorcery.

 But you know what?
 Most folks still have no concept of how their cannabis divides.
 Your average consumer only buys 1/8ths at a time, so many feel there is no need to understand the rest of those units of measure.
 But that is the WRONG idea.
 God forbid your ass gets bestowed a few ounces of weed and someone asks you to break it down.
 What will you do then?
 Refer to this chart of course.
 Or you could just, you know, buy an electronic scale from Amazon like most pot dealers do.

 Grams are typically the smallest amount of weed that you can buy.
 Again, refer to my anecdote of buying “nicks” and “dimebags” as these are typically one gram sacks (depending on how generous your dealer is).
 Some people may screw you over and sell you less; however, a gram is pretty standard if you’re purchasing smaller quantities.